Analysis | The GOP’s roller-coaster ride with Putin

 But it was short-lived.
 Views of Putin gradually returned to the pre-Crimea mean.
 If there was one thing that changed, it was that those “very unfavorable” views weren’t quite as pronounced.
 Perhaps people were buying into some of the nuance Trump sought, without necessarily liking Putin.
 With Trump out of office, 71 percent of Republicans again viewed Putin negatively by last summer.
 The numbers were similar in January, as tensions began rising.

 It was against that backdrop — combined with U.S. intelligence warning of an imminent invasion of a nuclear power into Europe — that a bunch of people decided maybe this was the time to suggest Putin wasn’t that bad, that Ukraine was negligible, or that maybe this was all overblown.
-Then, in short order, he invaded a sovereign country.
+Then, in short order, he invaded a sovereign nation.

 And the latest Economist/YouGov poll now shows, for the first time over this entire time span, very negative views of Putin hitting majority — 61 percent of Republicans strongly disliking a guy that, just more than a week before, the most prominent conservative pundit in the country had suggested wasn’t worthy of their hatred.